abinash-behera-016/Data-Science-Projects/README.md

 - Random Forest
 - XGBoost
 - Neural Networks
-- Packages for modelling: tree, rpart, randomForest, xgboost, nnet, neuralnet, scikit-learn, keras, tensoflow
+- Packages for modelling: tree, rpart, randomForest, xgboost, nnet, neuralnet, tseries, forecast, scikit-learn, keras, tensoflow
 - Packages for visualization: ggplot2, matplotlib, seaborn

 Feel free to explore the projects and reach out if you have questions or would like to collaborate!